 Three thousand miles of open ocean stretches from Cornwall to Newfoundland and the winter storms create spectacular sights all along the coast of Cornwall.
-The video above shows the power of a winter storm as well as the opportunities and risks in surfing in these conditions.
+The video above shows the power of a winter storm as well as the opportunities and risks of surfing in these conditions.

 Watching and enjoying these storms and their aftermath in those typically sunny and bright clear winter days in Cornwall is an experience enjoyed by visitors and locals alike.

 Newquay Storm Watching – November to February

 The Storm watching season runs from November to February – March.
 Although a relatively new tourism phenomenon locals have been watching, bracing themselves and surfing in the tail end of winter storms here in Cornwall for many years.

 The videos we have here on the site tend to be filmed in the middle of the storm from Harbours and clifftops.
 It should be said that although the sight and sounds of the ocean in full fury is a great spectacle watching in these conditions requires great care.